 I wondered, was I really even needed in Haiti, or was this simply a macabre sort of tourist trip engineered to assuage my previously unexplored sense of white guilt?

 As we drove by, a few people smiled and waved at us, but mostly the people just stared.
 Some even scowled and looked downright angry.
+One memorable man even shouted and shook his fist as we passed by.
 Maybe they were just angry at the way the jeep kicked up dust and blew it into their faces.
 I don’t know.
 My creole isn’t too good.

 Why had I come to Haiti?
 Did I fancy myself the great, white savior coming to help these poor, pitiful black people?
 Did my color or their color really have anything to do with anything?
 Isn’t suffering colorblind?
 Wasn’t I just a skilled healthcare worker here to help Haitians gain the skills necessary to take care of their own?
 Wasn’t I teaching a man to fish?
 Isn’t that good?